 The terms of the engagement of A.G.
 Edwards by the special committee are described in a letter agreement between A.G.
 Edwards and the special committee.
-Pursuant to the terms of the engagement letter, as compensation for rendering its financial advisory services and the A.G.
-Edwards opinion to the special committee, Star Gas Partners agreed to pay A.G.
-Edwards a fee of \$575,000, of which \$75,000 has been paid; \$250,000 was due upon the delivery of the A.G.
-Edwards opinion; and \$250,000 will be due upon the closing of the transaction.
-Star Gas Partners has agreed to reimburse A.G.
+Under the terms of the engagement letter, as compensation for rendering its financial advisory services and the A.G.
+Edwards opinions to the special committee, Star Gas Partners agreed to pay A.G.
+Edwards a fee of \$575,000, of which \$325,000 has been paid and \$250,000 will be due upon the closing of the transaction.
+Star Gas Partners agreed to reimburse A.G.
 Edwards for all travel and out-of-pocket expenses incurred in its engagement.
-Star Gas Partners has also agreed to indemnify A.G.
-Edwards against certain liabilities in the engagement of A.G.
+Star Gas Partners also agreed to indemnify A.G.
+Edwards against some liabilities in the engagement of A.G.
 Edwards.